t1mt1/portfolio/ioai-tasks/tricy-table-data/README.md

 ## Key Idea

 Many features showed **time-dependent patterns**, with standard deviation varying across `(day, hour)` groups.
-I leveraged this structure to impute missing values **only in the test set**, using per-hour group means.
+I leveraged this structure to impute missing values in the test set, using per-hour group means.

 ## Techniques Used